doriordan/skuber/README.md

 - The API is asynchronous and strongly typed e.g. `k8s get[Deployment]("nginx")` returns a value of type `Future[Deployment]`
 - Fluent API for building Kubernetes resources
 - Uses standard `kubeconfig` files for configuration - see the [configuration guide](docs/Configuration.md) for details
+- Allows users to select one of two concrete Kubernetes client implementations, one uses Pekko while the other uses Akka, with full feature parity and API compatibility.

-See the [programming guide](docs/GUIDE.md) for more details.
+See the [latest programming guide](docs/GUIDE.md) for more details.

 ## A note for Skuber 2 users

-For users of Skuber 2, the key updates in this latest version (Skuber 3) are outlined below (see the [migration guide](docs/MIGRATION2to3.md) for full details):
+For users of Skuber 2, the key updates in this latest version (Skuber 3) are outlined in the [migration guide](docs/MIGRATION2to3.md).

-### Pekko Support

-The Skuber 2 client had a required transitive dependency on Akka for HTTP client and streaming functionality.

-However, the move of Akka from an Apache 2.0 to a much more restrictive BSL license forced a rethink of this dependency.
-The result is that Skuber 3 has replaced its required Akka dependencies with configurable dependencies on one of Pekko or Akka, with the Pekko based client likely to be preferred by most Skuber users due to its friendly Apache 2.0 licensing.

-### Scala 3

-Skuber 3 now supports Scala 3, along with Scala 2.13, and no longer supports Scala 2.12

-### Package restructure

-While the Skuber client API remains largely unchanged, some imports will need to change as a result of some classes moving to different packages.
+An important change worth highlighting here is that the required dependency on Akka in Skuber 2 has been replaced by a configurable dependency on either Pekko or Akka - see the migration guide for more details.

 ## Prerequisites